ecovisum/ecovisum-site/content/page-01.md

 <!-- SAVES/EDI-Net combined image needed -->

+Award-winning software for energy monitoring and public engagement with energy usage

 ## Tools to minimise the costs of energy and water usage

 - reduce your environmental impact
-- decrease your financial costs
+- decrease your financial expenditure
-- become accountable and transparent
+- become publicly accountable and transparent
+- engage building users in energy awareness

 ## Making sense of energy data